absmach/magistrala-docs/docs/user-guide/clients/channels.md

 ![Update role name](../../img/clients/channel-role-update.png)

-To update the **role name** and **actions** click their respective `pencil` icons.
-Updating Role Actions will pop up a dialog box allowing you to select the Role Actions you want to add.
-This list will consist of all the actions available that are currently not amongst your Role Actions.
+To update the **role name** and **role actions**, click their respective pencil icons.
+Updating Role Actions will open a dialog box allowing you to select the Role Actions you want to add.
+This list will include all available actions that are not currently among your Role Actions.

 ![Update role actions](../../img/clients/channel-role-add-actions.png)

-### Update Role Members
+### Update Channel Role Members

 Members are listed in a separate table below the **Role Actions** section.